 This Column (along with all others nowadays) is being drafted in Notion.
 I make good use of their ability to create custom templates for your stuff.
 I have templates for new Columns, new WSaM episodes, new (generic) projects, amongst many other things.

 4. Recipes, Groceries, & Cooking

 I take ~3% credit on this, the rest goes to my wife.
 She could (and perhaps should) write an entire blog about this.
-We have a system, enabled by the app “Paprika 3”, managed by my wife, that enables both of us to cook a wide variety of healthy & diverse meals with relatively little effort and, more importantly, almost no waste.
+We have a system, enabled by the app “Paprika 3”, managed by my wife, that lets both of us cook a wide variety of healthy meals with relatively little effort and, more importantly, almost no waste.

 3. My Cascading Periodic Reviews

 I am a big fan of the concept of periodic reviews.
 You set aside some time every so often to stop and look back at what’s been going on, how things have been going, and what you want to do soon.
 My reviews happen annually, monthly, weekly, and nightly.
 I wrote just a bit more about them in Column 401.